 At another workshop titled "Heart to Heart with Tibetan Women" seven speakers, all with the All-China Women's Federation, sang the praises of China's achievements in Tibet in taking it from ignorance and misery to unspeakable prosperity.
 They fell over themselves to correct my mistaken belief that forced abortions and sterilisations were being carried out by Chinese authorities on Tibetan women.
 Tibetan women have complete freedom to determine their family size, I was told.
-(Meanwhile, a small group of Tibetan exiles withstood harassment and surveillance to distribute evidence of population control violence against Tibetan women from a tiny rain-sodden tent.)
+(Meanwhile, a small group of Tibetan exiles withstood harassment and surveillance to distribute evidence of population control violence against Tibetan women from a tiny rain-sodden tent.)7

-and hard to expose population control abuses of women around the world and who refute those who see the "right to choose" as synonymous only with abortion and not encompassing a woman's desire to have children, 8 saw some victories in Beijing.
+Women's activists who have struggled long and hard to expose population control abuses of women around the world and who refute those who see the "right to choose" as synonymous only with abortion and not encompassing a woman's desire to have children, saw some victories in Beijing.